DataDog/chaos-controller/docs/targeting.md

 > :warning: :warning:  Although activated by default, this feature is to use with care as a disruption gone wrong can get out of control: per example, a disruption targeting 100% of an application's pod will affect all existing **and** future pods which can appear once the disruption started.
 As long as this 100% disruption exists, there will be no spared pod.

-Dynamic Targeting behaviour design choices:
+Dynamic Targeting behavior design choices:

 - the controller will reconcile/update its targets list on any chaos or selector pod movement (create, update, delete)
 - the controller will consider as a still-alive target any pod/node that exists - regardless of its state.